eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 vendor, other applications on the same device, other users of the same device, or Relying Parties.

-2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation exchange process should not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
+2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
 Browsers should maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorized third parties.
 This principle also extends to any tunneling services used to facilitate cross-device flow.

-3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the Relaying Party's website
+3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the Attestation Provider or Relaying Party's website

 ### 3.5 Availability preservation